Sargam5360/Interview_Practise/README.md

 I am a big fan of Udacity.
 I joined Udacity to do Data Analyst Nanodegree and never stopped learning since then.
 A year from now, I would like to gain enough experience and work in more critical teams at Udacity to implement more innovative features to help fellow students and make learning more and more fun.
 I think I am ready for the job role at Udacity after completing the Nanodegree.
 Link to the job: https://www.linkedin.com/jobs/view/362041007/

+Also, I would like to enhance my machine learning skills by doing Machine Learning Nanodegree at Udacity, followed by deep learning as well.
+I feel that I will become more equipped with the skills needed to be a successful data engineer.

+I feel that data is a crucial part of any organization.
+Data never lie.
+If we can analyse the previous history of data, we can get the power to predict the future of the market.
+It is fascinating to me how we can predict abnormal activity in a credit card transactions or predict which characteristics of diamonds are better than others or what kind of students have higher chances of passing all from data.
+I am glad to be a part of such an interesting field and would like to grow my career more and more.

 https://www.linkedin.com/jobs/view/362041007/